cockroachlabs-field/store-demo/README.md

 The project contains the following modules:

-* [docker](docker/README.md) - for quickly demonstrating functionality on a local Docker cluster
+* [docker](docker/README.md) - for provisioning a local Docker cluster to run the demo
-* [terraform](terraform/README.md) - for provisioning production like infrastructure to the cloud
+* [terraform](terraform/README.md) - for provisioning a production like cluster in the cloud to run the demo
 * [loader](loader/README.md) - Springboot application responsible for creating and loading test data
 * [runner](loader/README.md) - Springboot application responsible for executing the workload